Casing and Capping Wiring

 Importance of Proper Wire Placement

-- Neutral Wire: Provides the return path for current.
+• Neutral Wire – Provides the return path for current, completing the electrical circuit.

-- Earth Wire: Offers protection against electric shock by safely carrying fault currents to the ground.
+• Earth (Ground) Wire – Protects users from electric shock by safely carrying fault current to the ground.

 Benefits of Wire Separation

-This organized arrangement is one of the reasons why casing and capping wiring became popular in earlier electrical installations.
+This systematic arrangement was one of the key reasons casing and capping wiring became popular in residential and commercial installations.

 Functions of the Capping